Highlights from the Ratings and Financial Report for SentinelOne Inc. (S)

 S’s Market Performance

-S stocks went down by -12.88% for the week, with a monthly drop of -36.36% and a quarterly performance of -41.25%.
-The volatility ratio for the week stands at 9.28% while the volatility levels for the past 30 days are set at 9.23% for SentinelOne Inc..
-The simple moving average for the period of the last 20 days is -24.52% for S stocks with a simple moving average of -43.79% for the last 200 days.
+S stocks went up by 23.28% for the week, with a monthly drop of -9.60% and a quarterly performance of -14.36%.
+The volatility ratio for the week stands at 13.03% while the volatility levels for the past 30 days are set at 10.47% for SentinelOne Inc..
+The simple moving average for the period of the last 20 days is 10.24% for S stocks with a simple moving average of -22.20% for the last 200 days.

 Analysts’ Opinion of S